 “I know,” I said again, because it remained the only accurate response.

 Later, I wrapped what I needed to keep with careful attention to detail, and I stitched the fabric closed, even though the thread did not match as well as I would have preferred.
-I wrote the address slowly to avoid mistakes, and I did not correct the slight pressure difference between letters because it did not affect delivery.
+I cleaned the table, the chair, and the floor in an order that made sense to my hands before it made sense to my head.
+When I wrote the address, I took my time because the package mattered less than the certainty behind it.
+The certainty was simple now.
+He had wanted to be seen, and now he was dead.

 At the door, I paused and looked back into the kitchen.
 The table had returned to being a table, and the glass lay on its side with a thin line of vodka drying into nothing.
 I adjusted the package under my arm and checked the seal once more.